DEFINING A CRM STRATEGY

 We are going to want to lead any new initiatives around our customer experience in such a way that we have success early.
 One of the lessons that many CRM implementers have found is that without early wins in building out CRM capabilities, the path to success becomes much harder.

 I have been involved in some CRM implementations and have discovered that early victories are important.
 There are so many moving parts and you can always add more to these types of initiatives.
 Perfect can really be the enemy of the good.
 Unquestionably, early wins are basically an axiom for career survival.
 I have read too many articles in the trades of colleagues leaving organizations due to failed CRM initiatives.
 CRM still has a negative connotation associated with it in some quarters.
 You will hear people say that CRM is “soft.”
 The skeptics will claim there are no hard benefits associated with it.
 What would they gravitate towards if they’re anti CRM?
 What is the alternative?
 Failure.
-Ultimately it is failure.
+Ultimately it is a failure.

 What are the Benefits of CRM?